npgrosser/autowired/README.md

 We have simplified the context class to a single line of code.
 As the `NotificationController` was the only component that needed to be exposed as a public property, it is the only one we explicitly define.
-_autowired_ now handles the instantiation of all components and their dependencies for us.
+_Autowired_ now handles the instantiation of all components and their dependencies for us.
 Components can be either dataclasses or traditional classes, provided they are appropriately annotated with type hints for _autowired_ to automatically resolve their dependencies.